KislakCenter/digital-beehive/_alpha4/alpha_0752.md

 thumbnail: https://stacks.stanford.edu/image/iiif/fm855tg5659/1607_0511/807,214,600,180/250,/0/default.jpg
 label: Proof, continued
 location: "<a href='/digital-beehive/toc/toc2_034/'>Full Page</a>"
-issue: The point of reference for "argument" is unclear.
+issue: The points of reference for "Trial" and "Essay" are not entirely clear, as there are no alphabetical entries for these terms.
+The Octavo Index indicates that 783 [Argument, trial or essay] may be the earliest occurrence of these topics in the Numerical section of the Alvearium, but the page where it would appear is missing from the manuscript.
 also_in_entry:
 order: '100'
 layout: alpha_item